Southern Country

 About This Novel

 The soul of a modern man travels back to the late Tang Dynasty and becomes Yang Wo, the eldest son of Huainan Jiedushi Yang Xingmi.
-In this treacherous and chaotic world, how will he change his destiny?
-How will he choose talents to govern a country?
-How will he command thousands of armies, march north to the Central Plains, and end the chaotic world...
-Everything depends on the country of the South.
+In this treacherous and chaotic world, how will he change his destiny; how will he choose talents to govern an area; how will he command thousands of armies, march north to the Central Plains, and end the chaotic world...
+Everything is in the southern country.
 Ps: qq group 94610602

 What Readers Think